Embarking on ReactJS and Firebase: A Guide to Crafting Admin Panels

 });

-2. Answer: Secure your application by implementing Firebase Auth's built-in authentication methods, setting up security rules in Firebase Console, and using protected routes in your React app to control access based on authentication state.
+- Use the built-in authentication features of Firebase Auth, create security rules in Firebase Console, and use protected routes in your React app to restrict access based on authentication status to secure your application.